google/error-prone/docs/bugpattern/DoNotCall.md

 The check disallows invocations and method references of the annotated method.

-There are a few situations where this can be useful:

-*   methods that are required to satisfy the contract of an interface, but that are not supported
+There are a few situations where this can be useful, including methods that are required to satisfy the contract of an interface, but that are not supported.

-*   the method works, but its implementation should always be inlined into your own code

 A method annotated with `@DoNotCall` should always be `final` or `abstract`.
 If an `abstract` method is annotated `@DoNotCall` Error Prone will ensure all